Top Tips for Claiming Tax Back in Australia

 However, if you were subject to emergency tax at any point during your time in Australia, you are entitled to claim that back regardless of your visa or the length of your stay.

-If you aren’t eligible for a rebate due to the length of your stay or nature of your visa, never fear!
-If you aren’t eligible for a rebate due to the length of your stay or nature of your visa, never fear!
+If you aren’t eligible for a rebate due to the length of your stay or the nature of your visa, don't worry!

 You should still be eligible to claim back any superannuation withholding that occurred with your salary.